 Why Learning Management Systems (LMSs) are failing retail

 Across the US, large retailers such as Walmart, Target and Kroger, seek to attract and retain top talent.
-With hundreds of locations and thousands of employees to train and develop – how do you ensure workers are trained consistently and at scale?
-Historically, Learning Management Systems (LMSs) have played an important role in retail talent development, especially for office workers.
+With hundreds of locations and thousands of employees to train and develop – how do you ensure workers are delivering quality output and performance not just on day one but two months after?

 Why?
-They ensure control and consistency of training topics, track learner progress and provide reporting and analytics to guide training decision-making.
-They offer retailers value when training on specific topics and uses such as:
+They ensure control and consistency of training topics.
+They are useful for training on specific topics such as:

 - General new staff onboarding such as training on company policies or guidelines.

-- Soft-skill training such as how to handle difficult customers and time management.
+- Soft-skill training such as how to handle difficult co-workers and time management.

 What’s wrong with your current learning management system?